Are you know the How Do You Calibrate a Thermometer. Calibrating a thermometer may be a simple, but necessary process.

 That can be extremely important for procedures that require precise temperature control, including industrial chemical processes and food preparation.

-Beyond the regulations, you don’t want anyone to urge sick because your thermometer said your pork ribs were 145° F once they were only 110° F.
+Many cities and state health departments have food storage guidelines with strict temperature ranges which edibles can’t deviate from.
+Beyond the regulations, you don’t want anyone to get sick because your thermometer said your pork ribs were 145° F once they were only 110° F.

-Obviously, that is extreme example.
-A thermometer that far off of register would likely need to replace.
+That is an extreme example.
+A thermometer that far off of the register would likely need to be replaced.
+A thermometer should register within 2° F of actual temperature to be considered accurate.
+That is 1.1° C.

 How do You Calibrate a Thermometer